 Similarly, we can introduce

 which would be the equilibrium population of the qubit in the absence of intrinsic qubit loss, and hence it serves as a measure for the TLS population.\\

-In the past, numerous techniques have been invented to achieve hyperpolarization, i.e. to create a population that is far from thermal equilibrium.
+In the past, numerous techniques have been invented to achieve hyperpolarization, i.e., to create a population that is far from thermal equilibrium.
 Typically, hyperpolarization is associated with nuclear spins.
 At first, the nuclear Overhauser effect \cite{Overhauser1953Oct} was predicted and soon after experimentally verified.
-Polarization was achieved by saturating electronic spins via microwave irradiation, which then cross relax and polarize the nuclear spins.
+Polarization was achieved by saturating electronic spins via microwave irradiation, which then cross-relax and polarize the nuclear spins.
 Soon after, hyperpolarization with optical pumping was discovered.
-In Ref. \cite{Broadway2018Mar} the authors optically reset a nitrogen spin in a stroboscopic manner to either its ground or excited state, which then cross relaxes and hyperpolarizes its surrounding nuclear spins.
+In Ref. \cite{Broadway2018Mar} the authors optically reset a nitrogen spin in a stroboscopic manner to either its ground or excited state, which then cross-relaxes and hyperpolarizes its surrounding nuclear spins.

 Making use of design flexibility and fast control of superconducting artificial atoms, hyperpolarization of long-lived TLSs can be achieved in many different ways, for instance by using saturation pulses \cite{Spiecker}.
-Similarly to Ref.~\cite{Broadway2018Mar}, in the experiments presented later in this section, the TLSs are cooled or heated by stroboscopic qubit preparations using an active feedback protocol, as discussed in detail in our earlier work \rcite{Spiecker}.
+Similarly to Ref.~\cite{Broadway2018Mar}, in the experiments presented later in this section, the TLSs are cooled or heated by stroboscopic qubit preparations using an active feedback protocol, as discussed in detail in our earlier work \cite{Spiecker}.
 During this polarization sequence of length $N \cdot t_\text{rep}$, where $t_\text{rep}$ is the repetition time, the qubit population is approximately constant, corresponding to the targeted preparation state.
 Consequently, the Solomon equations predict an exponential relaxation for the TLSs to their new steady-state value.
-Immediately after the polarization sequence at $t = 0$ the TLS populations $p_\text{t,0}^k := p_\text{t}^k(t = \nolinebreak 0)$ are given by
+Immediately after the polarization sequence at $t = 0$, the TLS populations $p_\text{t,0}^k := p_\text{t}^k(t = \nolinebreak 0)$ are given by

 for heating or cooling of the environment, respectively.
-These inital TLS populations $p_\text{t,0}^k$ are shown in \fref{fig_initial_polarization} for various polarization times.\\
+These initial TLS populations $p_\text{t,0}^k$ are shown in \fref{fig_initial_polarization} for various polarization times.\\